 Customer Support – Are you able to easily see historic customer conversations?
 Can you deliver live chat support via your website?
 Can customer issues be easily escalated and viewed by management?
 Can support times and feedback be reported and measured by management to ensure customer relationships are strengthened over time?

-Project Management – Can projects be planned easily?
+Project Management – Can projects be planned efficiently?
 Can work be broken down into manageable tasks?
 Can delays and bottlenecks be easily identified and addressed?

 Resource Planning & Tracking – Can progress be easily measured?
 Can milestones be set and shared with clients?
 Can resources be monitored and reported on?

 Billing & Reporting – Can billing be connected to projects and billable hours?
 Can client payment histories be shared with sales and marketing?
-Can debtors be highlighted easily to reduce risk.
-Can company performance be reported transparently across the organisation?
+Can debtors be highlighted easily to reduce risk?
+Can company performance be reported transparently across the organization?